Chao-Xi/jxazurebook/docs/az305/9az305_summary.md

 If the VNet is connected to your on-premises network, apps in your ASE also have access to resources there without additional configuration.

-Because the ASE is within the Net, it can also access resources within the Vet without any additional configuration.
+**Because the ASE is within the Net, it can also access resources within the Vet without any additional configuration**.

 ![Alt Image Text](../images/az305_9_42.png "Body image")